 The National Restaurant Association's Restaurant Performance Index (RPI) is a monthly composite index that tracks the health of and the outlook for the U.S. restaurant industry.
 Launched in 2002, the RPI is released on the last business day of each month.

-The Current Situation Index stood at 100.2 in March – down 2.6 percent from February when readings were buoyed by the extra day as a result of Leap Year.
+The Current Situation Index stood at 100.2 in May, down 1.8 percent from April.
 Despite the decline, it remained above 100, which continues to signify expansion in the current situation indicators.

-The Expectations Index stood at 101.2 in March – down 0.2 percent from a level of 101.4 in February.
-Despite the dip, the index continues to indicate a generally positive outlook for business conditions in the coming months.
+The Expectations Index stood at 101.0 in May – unchanged from its April level.
+Although it trended somewhat lower in recent months, restaurant operators have a generally positive outlook for business conditions in the coming months.

 The RPI is measured in relation to a steady-state level of 100.
 Index values above 100 indicate that key industry indicators are in a period of expansion, while index values below 100 represent a period of contraction for key industry indicators.
 The Index consists of two components – the Current Situation Index, which measures current trends in four industry indicators (same-store sales, traffic, labor and capital expenditures), and the Expectations Index, which measures restaurant operators’ six-month outlook for four industry indicators (same-store sales, employees, capital expenditures and business conditions).